kyleboas/tacticsjournal.com/about.md

 I build my case [brick by brick](https://tacticsjournal.com/2024/11/30/brick-by-brick/), like a lawyer.
 I may cover one small detail, my posts are as short as possible, I don't like to waste the reader's time.
 Each individual post builds up that massive wall of evidence to help prove a point or share a new idea.

-I have no professional experience in football; I don’t claim to be an expert, but I have many years of experience playing and watching football.
+I have no professional experience in football yet.
+I don’t claim to be an expert, but I have many years of experience playing and watching football.
 Enough experience to be able to point out things that may not be obvious to others and to have an opinion.